yemirhan/graphql_mongo_server/README.md

 ## Description

-This is a starter project for a GraphQL server using Apollo-Express TypeGraphQL and Typegoose using as libraries.
+This is a starter project for a GraphQL server using Apollo Server.
 For Authentication and authorization processes it uses Redis as a database.

+## Technology Stack
+- Typescript
+- Apollo-express-server
+- Mongoose (Typegoose)
+- TypeGraphQL
+- Passport.JS (Soon)

 ## How to Use